kamora/PHPCodeGuide/PHPStyleGuide.md

 The first letter case MUST slightly determine the variable type:
 1. All variables of primitive types MUST starts from a lowercase letter.
 1. All variables of object type MUST starts from an uppercase letter.
-1. Arrays MAY be tract as primitives or as object in accordance to the situation.

 #### &#10006; Incorrect